Atakhan Abilov: Biography

-Abilov is a Talish public activist.
-While being an independent candidate from #75 Lankaran-Masalli constituency in Azerbaijan, he claimed that bad roads makes travel to Lankaran from the mountain villages close to impossible.
+Abilov is a Talysh public activist.
+While being an independent candidate from #75 Lankaran-Masalli constituency in Azerbaijan, he claimed that bad roads make travel to Lankaran from the mountain villages close to impossible.
 Despite the 1999 Azerbaijani official census reported, that there were 76,800 Talysh in Azerbaijan, Abilov claimed that true number is around 320,000.

 According to Amnesty International, Atakhan Abilov, a "Talysh activist, was allegedly detained by officials from the Ministry of National Security [of Azerbaijan].
 His apartment was also searched and he was allegedly dismissed from his job at the Baku State University on account of his political convictions".
 In 2007 he subsequently left Azerbaijan for Russia.

 Abilov is one of de facto refugees who has received such a status from the Russian government.
 The United Nations refugee organization also granted him the same status that allows him to leave Russia for a third country.
 But he waited in Moscow for his family to get out of Azerbaijan.

-According to a December 3 joint declaration by Talysh leaders, on November 30, 2008 Atakhan Abilov was assaulted in Moscow by three masked men.
+According to a December 3 joint declaration by Talysh leaders, on November 30, 2008, Atakhan Abilov was assaulted in Moscow by three masked men.
 Abilov was subsequently hospitalized with a concussion and a broken nose.